Defense Joint Military Pay System Support Services

 Description

 The Department of Defense, through the Defense Finance and Accounting Service (DFAS), is seeking qualified vendors to provide support services for the Defense Joint Military Pay System (DJMS).
-The procurement aims to secure information technology support, including program management, requirements analysis, security management, and code development, with a focus on maintaining payroll accounts for military personnel while adhering to strict security protocols.
-This contract is critical for ensuring effective management of military pay systems and compliance with federal standards, spanning from December 1, 2025, to November 30, 2030, with options for extension.
+The procurement aims to secure technical and information technology support, including program management, requirements analysis, security management, and code development, with a focus on maintaining payroll accounts for military personnel and ensuring compliance with security protocols.
+This contract is critical for the effective management of military pay systems and spans from December 1, 2025, to November 30, 2030, with options for extension.
 Interested parties, particularly small businesses, are encouraged to submit a capabilities statement and pricing estimates by February 25, 2025, to Patrina James at patrina.l.james.civ@mail.mil or Diana Scruggs at DIANA.M.SCRUGGS.civ@mail.mil.

 Files